 The Xerox Phaser 8500 was a fixture around our frat house throughout college.

-It took a lot of hits and pumped out a lot of term papers.
-It belonged to my roommate Mark’s Dad, a castoff from his insurance office.
-It was — and is — a fantastic printer even though those Xerox ColorCube solid inks are expensive!
-(My frat brother, Wallace, had to sell his text books to buy a black color cube so he could print out his senior thesis.
-He got an A, so I guess it was worth it!)
+Our beloved Xerox took a lot of hits and pumped out a lot of term papers.
+The printer belonged to my roommate Mark’s Dad, a castoff from his insurance office.
+It was — and is — a fantastic printer.
+(Even though those Xerox ColorCube solid inks are expensive!
+My frat brother, Wallace, had to sell his text books to buy a black color cube so he could print out his senior thesis.
+He got an A. Guess it was worth it!)

 Set Phaser To Stun

-The printer was new sometime in early 2006, and we moved it into our frat house in mid-2008.
-I spent six years in that frat house (a few dropped courses and a few post-graduate classes) and the Phaser 8500 performed in all sorts of outlandish conditions.
-The Beer Pong Championship, the toga party, the nudist party…that printer has seen a lot.
+The printer was new sometime in early 2006.
+We moved it into our frat house in mid-2008.
+I spent six years in that frat house.
+(A few dropped courses and a few post-graduate classes.)
+The Phaser 8500 performed in all sorts of outlandish conditions.
+The Beer Pong Championship.
+Toga Throwdown.
+The All-Nude Weekend.
+That printer has seen a lot!

-Nobody wanted to take the Phaser with them when we moved out of the frat house, so Mark bequeathed it to me.
-I was always the meek, quiet guy around the frat, so Mark figured I’d be the one to put the printer to good use.
+Nobody wanted to take the Phaser when we moved out of the frat.
+So Mark bequeathed it to me.
+I was always the meek, quiet guy around the frat.
+Therefore, Mark figured I’d be the one to put the printer to good use.
 (Plus, I don’t think he wanted to help me move it.)

 This twelve year-old printer is still cranking out quality pages!
-My wife and I have a home-based Etsy business and we use our Xerox Phaser 8500 to print all our invoices.
-Sure the ColorCubes are expensive, but we’re able to sell the old ones back to Cash4Toners and save a bit that way.
+My wife and I have a home-based Etsy business now.
+We use our Xerox Phaser 8500 to print all our invoices.
+Sure the ColorCubes are expensive.
+But we’re able to sell the old ones back to Cash4Toners and save money that way.
 We wouldn’t give up our Phaser 8500 for the world!